erlendb24/shell/README.md

 # Shell

+This is a very simple POSIX-style shell with only a handful of commands currently supported.

 ## Commands
 Commands use UNIX names with a 't' at the start to differenciate between the global commands in PATH and my own built-in or external program(ls).